longbow122/Homeroom/DEVLOG.md

 Currently, my code focuses purely on functionality.
 The programs works and nothing else.
 The code is by all means not clean and easy to read, and is definitely not efficient.

-I feel my reliance on the ArrayList data type is far too much.
+I feel my reliance on the ArrayList data structure is far too much.
 This, technically would be okay, but if it is beginning to affect my code with the excessive use of private fields, excessive use of if statements and general bad code practise, then it needs to stop.
 I will likely be spending an entire iteration's worth of work trying to figure out how to clean up each class.

 While the code may not consume many resources computationally, it is able to take significantly less, which is the best solution that is needed.
 Once I finish testing the new pagination solution, I will be ready to move on, and begin merging the student branch.